International Fund for Animal Welfare

 Welcome!

 Thank you so very much for your interest in our organization and what we do.
 We appreciate you wanting to get involved with our team!
+Please read the requirements below before applying to be one of our dedicated volunteer stranding responders.

-IFAW Marine Mammal Rescue and Research Mission:
+IFAW Marine Mammal Rescue Program Mission:

 • Promote the conservation of marine mammal species and their habitat by: